Content tagged with: UNSCR 1325

 Women, Peace and Security

-Women's rights are human rights – today this is undisputed.
-We work to ensure that key human rights standards are also respected in conflict-affected regions.
+Women's rights are human rights – today, this is undisputed.
+We work to ensure that key human rights standards are also respected in regions affected by armed conflict.
 Our work is based on the UN’s "Women, Peace and Security" agenda.
 Of additional central importance for feminist peace work are the Women's Rights Convention CEDAW, the Beijing Declaration and the Sustainable Development Goals of the 2030 Agenda.

 Colombia